 The AI-generated script appears within the Script editor.

-7. Make any necessary changes to the generated script.
-Then click Create (top right of the page).
+5. Make any necessary changes to the generated script.

 The script appears in the My Scripts tab, where it can be edited or shared to the Shared Script Library.
-You can also attach the script to IT automation profiles and threshold profiles
+You can also attach the script to automation profiles and threshold profiles

 via the script editor